run-x/opta-docs/content/en/Features/variables/input_variables.md

 ---

 Opta supports passing input variables at runtime to be used when generating the underlying terraform specifications.
+This allows you to make your Opta template file reusable.
 This is done by first specifying which input variables to accept within the manifest via the optional `input_variables` field like so:

 ```yaml
 # opta.yaml